svenkubiak/mangooio/docs/internationalization.md

 User-visible strings belong in **resource bundles**, not hard-coded inside templates or controllers. mangoo I/O loads `messages*.properties` from `src/main/resources/translations/` and resolves the active locale for you on every request.

 Templates call `${i18n("key")}`, with arguments if you need them.
-Controllers inject `Messages` to reach the same keys from Java.
+Controllers take `Messages` as a method parameter to reach the same keys from Java.
 Locale selection follows a fixed order: an explicit `lang` parameter first, then the cookie, then the `Accept-Language` header, and finally the configured default.

 ## Locale order